DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 If this is the quality of open-source code, I don't want to know how the closed-source one looks like...

+Note that Anaconda will install both kernels on the final system, with the default kernel being 6.1, but the second and the rescue kernel being 5.14.
+I'm stunned how so many people are getting mental over the complexity of `systemd`, but there isn't that much of an outrage about the sheer abomination that is GRUB2.

 ### 5. Download a prebuilt ISO

 I hosted an ISO file on SourceForge, under [almalinux-custom-kde-live](https://sourceforge.net/projects/almalinux-custom-kde-live/) - in [9.3](https://sourceforge.net/projects/almalinux-custom-kde-live/files/9.3/).
 Use it at your own risk!
 No warranties, explicit or implied.
 None whatsoever.